prefab-cloud/prefab-cloud-docs-web/docs/explanations/server-sdks.md

 The Prefab server side SDK are all built with the 3 goals in mind:
 1. Very fast lookups that do not require any remote calls.
-2. Being highly resilient in the case of outtages
+2. Being highly resilient in the case of outages
 3. Near instant updates when changes are made

 The architecture to do this looks like this: